2016–17 Washington State Cougars men's basketball team

 The 2016–17 Washington State Cougars men's basketball team represented Washington State University during the 2016–17 NCAA Division I men's basketball season.
 The team was led by third-year head coach Ernie Kent.
-The Cougars played their home games at the Beasley Coliseum in Pullman, Washington as members in the Pac-12 Conference.
+The Cougars played their home games at the Beasley Coliseum in Pullman, Washington as members of the Pac-12 Conference.
 They finished the season 13–18, 6–12 in Pac-12 play to finish in a tie for ninth place.
 They lost to Colorado in the first round of the Pac-12 tournament.

 Previous season

 The Cougars finished the 2015–16 season 9–22, 1–17 in Pac-12 play to finish in last place in the conference.
 The Cougars lost in the first round of the Pac-12 tournament to Colorado.